Utility service coordinator training covering safe excavation planning and supervision

 No. The Underground Service Coordinator is an appointment made by the employer.
 It is not a qualification that delegates earn through an awarding body.
 The course trains the person being appointed to understand and fulfil the role correctly.
 The USC appointment itself is the employer's responsibility.

 For the 1-day standalone format, yes.
-Delegates must have completed the EUS CAT1 course within the last 12 months.
+Delegates must have completed the EUSR CAT1 course within the last 12 months.
 If they have not, the USC course should be delivered over 2 days to incorporate the CAT1 content.
 For the 3-day format with Level 3 Certificate, no prior qualification is required.

 What is the Level 3 Certificate in Utility Mapping and Surveying?